rimraf-adi/elysia/README.md

 ## How to Use

 1. **Sign Up/Login**: Create your account or log in.
-2. **Access Resources**: Browse the resource library for articles and self-help tools.
 3. **Log Your Mood**: Track your emotions daily to gain insights.
 4. **Connect with Counselors**: Use the anonymous chat for real-time support.
 5. **Explore Self-Care Tips**: Receive personalized suggestions to manage your mental health.